mosaicnetworks/monetd/docs/basic_examples.rst

 .. code:: bash

-    monetcli config clear
+    monetd config clear

 Create An Account
 ~~~~~~~~~~~~~~~~~

 Firstly we need to create an account for the validator.
 We will generate
 a private and public keypair.
-The syntax for the ``monetcli keys new``
+The syntax for the ``monetd keys new``
 command is:

 .. code:: bash

-    monetcli keys new [--moniker moniker] [--passphrase eth.txt]
+    monetd keys new [moniker] [--passphrase eth.txt]

 You need to supply a moniker for this node.
 You will also need to supply
 a passphrase to secure your key.
 You can either use the ``--passphrase``